How to Fix a Squeaky Door in 5 Minutes

 Lay the pin on a paper towel and look at it.

-- Visible wear or bent pin — replace it.
+- Visible wear or a bent pin, replace it.

 Wipe the pin clean with a rag.
-Use a little degreaser if it’s really gunked up.
+A little degreaser if it’s really gunked up.

 Step 4: Lubricate